 The Clinical Foundations of Brain Stim Audio

-Brain Stim Audio was developed from the clinical work done at the Strong Institute.
+Brain Stim Audio was developed from the clinical work performed at the Strong Institute.

 The Strong Institute was founded in 1994 as the REI Institute by Jeff Strong and Beth Kaplan after more than a decade of Jeff’s initial research into the traditional uses and techniques of musical therapeutic rhythm around the world, spanning traditions from Africa to North America, South America to Europe.

-Dissatisfied with many of the traditional cultural aspects of these ancient rhythm techniques, Jeff decided it was time to examine the core mechanisms of rhythmic stimulus techniques in a controlled setting in order to eliminate any placebo effect and to better understand the mechanisms involved in using rhythm to stimulate and synchronize the nervous system.
+Jeff determined he needed to examine the core mechanisms of rhythmic stimulus techniques in a controlled setting.
+His goal was to better understand the mechanisms involved in using rhythm to stimulate and synchronize the nervous system.